hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

 While the Levine group has a false positives check, their check is wrong.
 They measured the wrong metric.
 We have explained patiently where the Levine group made mistakes.
-That they still claim in court that their 2017 method is robust even after they changed their approach themselves is hard to understand when assuming scientific integrity.
+It is hard to understand when assuming scientific integrity that they still claim in court that their 2017 method is robust even after they changed their approach themselves.